2013 St. George Illawarra Dragons season

 The 2013 St. George Illawarra Dragons season was the 15th in the joint venture club's history.
 Coached by Steve Price and captained by Ben Creagh, they competed in the National Rugby League's 2013 Telstra Premiership.
 This season was the worst year performance wise since the joint venture was created.
 They finished only over the top of Wests Tigers & the Parramatta Eels.

 The Dragons started the season losing their first 3 games to Melbourne Storm, Brisbane Broncos & Canberra Raiders only to come back and win their next 3 over Cronulla Sharks, Newcastle Knights & Wests Tigers.
 The Knights win coming at a cost, with the injury of New Zealand international Gerard Beale for the season.
 Unfortunately for the Dragons those were the only wins they could string together in 2013 losing another 3 to the Sydney Roosters, the Manly-Warringah Sea Eagles and the Gold Coast Titans.

 Round 10 saw a glimmering light at the end of the tunnel for the Dragons when they signed former Canberra Raiders superstar Josh Dugan.
 Dugan was seen as the answer to the fullback spot left by the injured Beale.
-He kicked off his career at the joint venture scoring 2 tries in the team's romp of the Parramatta Eels 32-12 at WIN Stadium.
+He kicked off his career at the joint venture scoring 2 tries in the team's 32-12 romp of the Parramatta Eels 32-12.

 The next week the Dragons were sent back to earth with a thud as they became the first St. George Dragons / St. George Illawarra Dragons team to be kept to nil at Jubilee Oval as the Penrith Panthers ran in 3 unanswered tries to win 19-0.
 This was followed by a loss to the Canterbury-Bankstown Bulldogs by 2 points.
 This was the last game for the club's all time leading point scorer Jamie Soward for the Dragons as he was dumped out of the side and two weeks later released to join the London Broncos of the Super League.